 Nathaniel and Marianne Silsbee’s daughter, Mary, was the wife of Frederick Augustus Whitwell who, with his brothers, had developed the houses at 230-246 Beacon.
 Frederick and Mary Whitwell lived at 230 Marlborough.

-The land for 240 Marlborough was purchased from the Commonwealth on September 29, 1881, by a trust established under Nathaniel Silsbee’s will, the trustees of which were Frederick Whitwell and his two brothers-in-law, Nathaniel Devereaux Silsbee and William Edward Silsbee.
+The land for 240 Marlborough was purchased from the Commonwealth on September 29, 1881, by a trust established under Nathaniel Silsbee’s will, the trustees of which were Frederick Whitwell and his two brothers-in-law, Nathaniel Devereux Silsbee and William Edward Silsbee.

 Marianne Silsbee died in August of 1889 and William Silsbee moved soon thereafter to 82 Huntington.